 - People still smoke indoors here and it can be quite a shock for your meal to arrive at the same time as the table next to you is lighting up.
 Definitely not cool.
 There is a law against it, but…

-- Montenegro is a growing dental tourism center.
-I had my teeth cleaned in Kotor at half the price of my Geneva dentist but with more modern equipment.
+- Montenegro travel often involves teeth – it is a growing dental tourism center.
+I had my teeth cleaned in Kotor at one-third the price of my Geneva dentist but with more modern equipment.

-- And finally, and this was a shock to me, you know those URLs that end with dot-me?
+- And finally, and this was a surprise, you know those URLs that end with dot-me?
 As in .me?
 So lovely and personal?
 Well, .me is Montenegro’s code – the country just happens to market it internationally, a bit like .tv which is owned by the country of Tuvalu.
 Smart thinking.

 So… would I come back to Montenegro?
-In a flash, to revisit Kotor, of course, but also to see the rest of the country, which is at least as gorgeous.
-(I know this… I’ve been googling!)
+In a flash, to revisit Kotor, of course, but also to see the rest of the country.

 - More about Our Lady of the Rocks